• As low as $275/Night

 • Cottage

-• Approximately 1800 SQUARE_FEET
+• Approximately 1800 square feet

 Tranquil Cottage is a short distance away from Bay street stores and art district, as well as the historic Spanish fort and museums.
 Take a carriage ride just steps away from the home and really discover the rich history of downtown Beaufort.